 As I’ve considered what I want to accomplish this year, I dug deeper into one of my goals to write more.
 Expressing your ideas clearly and succinctly is challenging, but to also express them well and in a way that readers will find interesting adds more difficulty.
 I love the challenge of reducing writing to the most efficient skeleton possible without a loss of meaning.
 I think you truly “get it right” when you can use fewer words, yet the meaning behind them becomes clearer as a result.
 I’m not very good at it yet, but it’s something that I think comes with a lot of practice.

 Blogging and maintaining an online magazine help with this goal, but I often require far more words than are needed to make my point, and don’t always meet it anyway.

 Regardless, the regular practice in writing and self-expression has been valuable, but there’s a ways to go.
 I think I struggle to write with my own voice at times and to be as efficient as possible in my writing.
 I also have a long history in writing scientifically (as a Chemistry major – who’d have thought?).
-As Mark Twain famously said:

 Sometimes I’m writing on a deadline and don’t have time to edit my work to my satisfaction, and technical writing doesn’t often lend itself to creating pristine prose.
 Aside from those excuses, I’ve also found that I like to leave most of my blogging unedited on this site so that I get a sense of growth as I go back and read older material.